 Cyber threat intelligence is a dynamic technology that uses data collection and analysis gleaned from threat history to block and remediate cyberattacks on the target network.
 Threat intelligence is based off tactics to form critical procedures of an organization’s overall security architecture.

 As today’s cyberthreats become more sophisticated and aggressive, with ransomware attacks moving to an affiliate-based, as-a-service model, working together is the only way to get ahead of it.
 Interestingly, according to a Fortinet ransomware survey, ransomware has become a top threat concern for global organizations.
 This is just one threat type.
 Recent episodes have caused massive supply chain infections from just a single intrusion point.
-And cybercriminals are becoming more well-funded the more advanced they become, with growing business models and supply chains of their own.
+And cybercriminals are becoming more well-funded the more advanced they become, with growing business models and supply chains of their own posing a threat for governments and other organizations.
 So how do we create action and execute on the knowledge we’ve amassed studying cybercrime?
 Simply nodding in agreement is just not enough.
 Goodwill is one thing, but the time to act is now.
 The answer is by working together with global partners to raise resiliency, disrupt, and ultimately take down these criminal empires.

 Cybercrime is now a criminal empire that functions like any other criminal organization, with bosses, managers, and money mules.
 But the world of cybercrime is a bit more complicated.
 Take, for example, the number one reason these adversaries don’t get caught: jurisdiction.
 Many cybercriminals operate from countries that don’t extradite to the U.S., making it harder to pinpoint them, let alone find, charge, and prosecute them.